pammacdotnet/TypstPaper/paper.typ

   ],
 )<fig:penrose-carter>

-In addition to spacetime visualizations, Typst's CeTZ package can be applied to particle physics through the creation of Feynman diagrams.
+In addition to spacetime visualizations, Typst's CeTZ package can be applied in particle physics through the creation of Feynman diagrams.
 Physicists relate the initial and final states of a physical system via the scattering matrix, or S-matrix @Peskin95.
 The S-matrix is a complex object that has to be perturbatively calculated as a sum of infinite terms.
 Feynman diagrams are pictorial representations of these terms, each depicting one of the potentially infinite interaction processes that lead to the same final state.
-A Feynman diagram for the $e^(+) e^(-) arrow.r e^(+) e^(-)$ scattering process at one-loop order in QED is depicted on @fig:feynman-diagram.
+A Feynman diagram for the $e^(+) e^(-) arrow.r e^(+) e^(-)$ scattering process at one-loop order in QED is depicted in @fig:feynman-diagram.

 #figure(
+  placement: none,
   include "feynman diagram.typ",
   caption: [A Feynman diagram for the $e^(+) e^(-) arrow.r e^(+) e^(-)$ at one loop order.
 The $e^(+)$ and $e^(-)$ annihilate, producing a photon ($gamma$).
 This photon then becomes a virtual electron-positron pair, which subsequently produces another photon.
 Finally, the photon becomes the scattered $e^(-)$ and $e^(+)$], ) <fig:feynman-diagram>

-Another different diagram, common in math and present in some branches of theoretical physics, is the commutative one.
-For example, in @Giachetta09, when speaking of classical field theory on fiber bundles, the commutative diagram @fig:commutative-diagram appears, and we can handily reproduce it using the #package-link("Commute") package, a library designed to draw such diagrams.
+Another common diagram type in math and present in some branches of theoretical physics, is the commutative one.
+For example, in @Giachetta09, when speaking of classical field theory on fiber bundles, the commutative layout shown in @fig:commutative-diagram appears, and we can reproduce it using the #package-link("Commute") package, a library designed to draw such diagrams.

 #import "@preview/commute:0.3.0": *